SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 If the ﬁght isn’t ﬁnished after one round, then return to Step 1 in the
-“Combat” chapter and do it all over again.
+"Combat" chapter and do it all over again.
 Repeat these steps until the ﬁght is resolved in favor of one side or the other.